-Highland Park resident’s Mr. and Ms. Howling schedule monthly dog poop pick up service, but a very important detail seems to be missing.
+Highland Park resident Mr. and Ms. Howling schedule monthly dog poop pick-up service, but a very important detail seem to be missing.
 Read as the mystery unravels in this 5 part series.

 “Meet The Howlings” – 5 Part Series

-“We got a new lead!” exclaims Diane, as she quickly jotted down the phone number on the screen into her leather bound contact book.
-Ivan, who’s been going through the photographs on his camera, looks up and asked “Oh, great!
+“We got a new lead!” exclaims Diane, as she quickly jotted down the phone number on the screen into her leather-bound contact book.
+Ivan, who’s been going through the photographs on his camera, looks up and asks, “Oh, great!
 What neighborhood?”

 “Well, that’s the interesting part!
-They want to schedule residential service, only monthly dog poop pick ups, but they wrote in the form that they have eight dogs!?
-Who has 8 dogs and only cleans up their dog poop once a month?
+They want to schedule residential service, only monthly dog poop pick-ups, but they wrote in the form that they have eight dogs!?
+Who has eight dogs and only cleans up their dog poop once a month?
 That’s funny, isn’t it?
-They must host a really busy play date.”
+They must host a busy play date.”

 Diane calls Florence Howling.

 “Hello?
 Am I speaking to Ms. Florence Howling?
 Well, hello, this is Diane from Master Scoopers.
 How are you? … Thank you for asking.
 I am calling in response to your message regarding our services.
-I just want to confirm some information and then we can schedule our first dog poop pick up.
+I just want to confirm some information, and then we can schedule our first dog poop service.

 Great, let’s start then.
-The form says you want a monthly cleaning?
+We offer pet waste removal in Chicago and the northern suburbs.
+The form says you want a monthly dog poop removal service.
+Right?

-Oh, yeah, we can do every four weeks instead of monthly, no problem at all.
-We have openings next week if you’d like to schedule early … Of course I can wait, go ahead … Yes, the 16th sounds good.
+Oh, yeah, we can do it every four weeks instead of monthly, no problem at all.
+We have openings next week if you’d like to schedule early … Of course, I can wait; go ahead … Yes, the 16th sounds good.
 Does the afternoon work? … Excellent

-The gangway leads to a grass yard adjacent to the park, surrounded by elms, pines and dogwood trees breaking up and scattering patches of sun across the grass where multiple dog poops are camouflaged in the broken light, waiting for a pick up.
+The gangway leads to a grass yard adjacent to the park.
+It is surrounded by elms, pines, and dogwood trees breaking up and scattering patches of the sun across the grass.
+Multiple dog poops are camouflaged in the broken light, waiting for a pick-up.